spatie/laravel-cookie-consent/README.md

 ## Usage

-To display the dialog all you have to do is include a view in your template
+To display the dialog all you have to do is include this view in your template:

 ```php
 //in your blade template